Advestis/complex/README.md

 * `git tag v0.1`
 * Add the line `include you_package_name/_version.py` to [MANIFEST.in](MANIFEST.in)
 * commit the new files
-* Verify version information with `python setup.py version`
+* Verify version information with `python setup.py version`.
+The version should be 'v0.1'.